Key grip: Career path

-Typically no degree is required of a key grip; however, those that have attended film school generally have some advantage as they are familiar with the processes of production.
-The IATSE also offers training and advancement courses that are beneficial to those looking to make it in the industry.
-However, in places such as Chicago, key grips are expected to train in lighting, makeup, props and craft services as a part of a three-year apprenticeship.
+Typically, no degree is required of a key grip; however, those that have attended film school generally have some advantage as they are familiar with the processes of production.
+The International Alliance of Theatrical Stage Employees also offers training and advancement courses that are beneficial to those looking to make it in the industry.
+However, in places such as Chicago, key grips are expected to train in lighting, makeup, props and craft services as part of a three-year apprenticeship.